 Have you cooked with Miso?
 If not, you must!
 Miso is the secret ingredient that will pack your recipes full of flavor!
 Bon Appetit has this to say about miso.

-Go ahead an buy it knowing there are lots of recipes you can make with this special ingredient.
+Go ahead and buy it knowing there are lots of recipes you can make with this special ingredient.
 Here are just a few:

 How to Cook The Perfect Salmon

 I think the secret to perfect salmon is cooking it to the right temperature.
+Overcooked salmon is dry.
 Once you remove the salmon from the heat the internal temperature continues to rise.
-So to avoid overcooked fish, pull it out of the oven when the temperature reaches 130 degrees F. The USDA recommends cooking fish to an internal temperature of 145 degrees F.
+So to avoid overcooked fish, pull it out of the oven when the temperature reaches 130 degrees F. Many people prefer the salmon cooked between 130 and 135 degrees F although the USDA recommends cooking fish to an internal temperature of 145 degrees F.

 What To Serve with Salmon